rabbitmq/rabbitmq-website/site/prometheus.md

 While a 5 second Prometheus polling interval may be too aggressive for production systems, it is a value that we use to match RabbitMQ's default `collect_statistics_interval`.
-This also happens to match the default refresh frequency of RabbitMQ Management UI.
+5 seconds also happens to match the default refresh frequency of RabbitMQ Management UI.

-Regardless what value you settle on - 15 or 30 seconds are good choices for production - ensure that it is the same for both RabbitMQ & Prometheus.
+Regardless what value you settle on - 15 or 30 seconds are good choices for production - ensure that this value is the same in both RabbitMQ & Prometheus.

 To confirm that Prometheus is reading RabbitMQ metrics from all nodes, ensure that all RabbitMQ endpoints are **UP** on the Prometheus Targets page, as shown